 1. Be Less Rambunctious

 I have a curious mind.
 I love to explore, test, try, push boundaries and take risks.
 I learn best by trial and error.
 It’s how I discover things and engage with the world around me.
-Sure, it gets me in trouble sometimes, but I learn from my mistakes.
+Sure, it gets me in trouble sometimes (er, a lot of times) but I learn from my mistakes.
 Usually.

 3. Hide My Inner Nerd

 I love books, science, toys and movies to a nerdy degree.
-I also have mutant super-human powers (read my post about Sensory Processing Disorder to see what I mean).
-After everything I’ve been through in my life, I feel a responsibility to inspire others to overcome their personal nemesis as well…and I’m highly likely to make a lot of Star Wars or Princess Bride references when I engage in conversation.
+I even have my own mutant super-human powers like some of my favorite childhood superheroes (read my post about Sensory Processing Disorder to see what I mean).
+I’ve been through a lot in my life, so I feel a responsibility to inspire others to overcome their personal nemesis as well…which means I’m highly likely to make a lot of Star Wars or Princess Bride references in conversation.
 It just happens.

 Most of us have probably heard the infamous quote that Uncle Ben advised Peter Parker when he discovered the teenager had supernatural powers and became Spiderman.
 He urged, “With great power comes great responsibility.”
 That insight helped Peter understand that his newfound strength and abilities should be used to help others…not to be squandered or utilized for personal gain.